-2.4 Impacts to Oyster Reefs
+4.1 Impacts to Oyster Reefs

-A total of 132.6 acres of oyster reef would by directly impacted by the proposed project.
+A total of 129.2 acres of oyster reef would by directly impacted by the recommended project.
 The majority of direct impacts in the project area are from the widening of the existing ship channel.
 There are 129.2 acres of oyster reef on the side slope and on the bay bottom adjacent to the existing channel.
 Oysters will likely recolonize the side slopes of the widened channel, however these areas are considered permanent losses and require compensation at the same ratio as other direct losses.
-Area ER3/D would cover 3.4 acres of oyster reef.
-Oyster reefs delineated in the field are shown in Figure 4.
-The American Oyster HSI model (Swannack et al, 2014) was
+Oyster reefs delineated in the field are shown in Figure 2.

 Indirect effects to oyster reef habitat may result from a higher salinity regime due to the effects of channel improvements.
 This has the potential to cause an increase in predators such as oyster drills and pathogens such as Dermo (Britton and Morton, 1989).
 The intensity of Dermo infection increases during the warmer months (August and September) when salinity are greater.
 With the improved channel, an overall rise of salinity of about 1 to 2 could be expected based on the hydrodynamic salinity model.
 Numerous studies have been conducted on the effects of temperature and salinity on Dermo.
 Crosby and Roberts (1990) found that both temperature and salinity increased infection intensity; however, it was demonstrated that temperature was more important.
 In a laboratory experiment Fisher et al. (1992) also found that temperature was a more important factor than salinity in relation to Dermo infection.
 Conversely, Craig et al. (1989) surveyed Gulf oysters and found the variation in disease intensity between sites studied had no relationship to temperature.
 Long-term monitoring in the Gulf by Powell et al. (1992) showed that long-term climate changes through the years as influenced by El Nino Southern Oscillation may have a significant effect on the presence and intensity of Dermo in this region.
 Through numerous studies, it is apparent that both temperature and salinity affect Dermo infection on oysters (Maryland Sea Grant College, 1996).
-Although rising salinities and temperatures have significant control over the intensity of Dermo, there is also a combination of other factors related to ovster health, including availability of food, siltation, current flow, and harvest intensity.
+Although rising salinities and temperatures have significant control over the intensity of Dermo, there is also a combination of other factors related to oyster health, including availability of food, siltation, current flow, and harvest intensity.